-We found that ILP algorithms outperformed SA both in terms of cost-effectiveness and processing times, even when including linearized non-linear problem formulations, when planning for spatially compact solutions.
-There have been calls for using ILP in solving conservation planning problems in the past (Underhill 1994, Rodrigues and Gaston 2002), but we are now at a point where making this switch is both advisable and computationally feasible.
+We found that EILP algorithms outperformed SA both in terms of cost-effectiveness and processing times, even when including linearized non-linear problem formulations, when planning for spatially compact solutions.
+There have been calls for using EILP in solving conservation planning problems in the past (Underhill 1994, Rodrigues and Gaston 2002), but we are now at a point where making this switch is both advisable and computationally feasible.
 Our study provides a systematic test case, using real world data to build on the findings of (Beyer et al. 2016) and show that their results hold for a realistic case study.
 We further expanded the scope of testing to include assessed land values in order to give estimates of how much better optimal solution can perform in terms of cost savings, compared to SA solutions.
-Finally, we showcase that even open source ILP solvers are much faster than SA algorithms as implemented in Marxan, which is very encouraging for non-academic user that would otherwise have to buy Gurobi licenses (Gurobi is free for academic use).
-The combination of the superior performance findings by both (Beyer et al. 2016) and this study indicates that ILP approaches should be strongly considered as improvements for minimum set conservation planning problems, currently solved using SA.
+Finally, we showcase that even open source EILP solvers are much faster than SA algorithms as implemented in Marxan, which is very encouraging for non-academic user that would otherwise have to buy Gurobi licenses (Gurobi is free for academic use).
+The combination of the superior performance findings by both (Beyer et al. 2016) and this study indicates that EILP approaches should be strongly considered as improvements for minimum set conservation planning problems, currently solved using SA.
 This improvement is especially important in real world applications as the speed of generating solutions can be advantageous in iterative and dynamic planning processes that usually occur when planning for conservation (Sarkar et al. 2006).

-One practical advantage of using ILP over SA is that the analysis does not require parameter calibration.
-Unlike ILP, parameter calibration is a crucial task in every Marxan/SA project and the species penalty factors, number of SA iterations, and number of SA restarts must be calibrated to improve solution quality (Ardron et al. 2010).
+One practical advantage of using EILP over SA is that the analysis does not require parameter calibration.
+Unlike EILP, parameter calibration is a crucial task in every Marxan/SA project and the species penalty factors, number of SA iterations, and number of SA restarts must be calibrated to improve solution quality (Ardron et al. 2010).
 This task can be very time consuming, especially for larger problems (e.g. 50,000 planning units).
 Ideally all possible combinations of parameters should be explored, but this further increases processing time.
 For instance, exploring three different parameter values would result in 27 different scenarios to explore (i.e. 3 × 3 × 3).
 Although we omitted calibration runs prior to finalizing and presenting results in this study, the parameter calibration step took several days for the most complex problem we investigated in this study.
-Yet none of this calibration time is necessary using ILP.
-An added benefit is that the somewhat subjective process of setting values for these three parameters can be eliminated using ILP as well.
+Yet none of this calibration time is necessary using EILP.
+An added benefit is that the somewhat subjective process of setting values for these three parameters can be eliminated using EILP as well.